 Like chocolate chip cookies, no two guitar amps are identical.

-To find a standout, you have to play several of the same model.
+To find a standout, you may have to play several of the same model !

-This is partly because guitar amplifiers are musical instruments, not high
+This is partly because, like guitars, guitar amplifiers are musical instruments, not high

 fidelity components.
-Tubes and transistors are operated outside
+Their tubes and transistors often operate

-of the rated value and variations can have subtle effects on the
+of their rated values.
+These subtle variations can have subtle effects on the

 amp's sound.

-Sometimes, differences pile up to make an amp
+Sometimes, these differences can pile up to make an amp

-sound better than average and sometimes they pile up to make it sound
+sound better than average and sometimes they can pile up to make it

-However, if your tone is lacking, here are four things that might help:
+However, if your amplifier tone is lacking, here are four things that might help:

 -